 I'm an educational resident.
 Can I apply if I'm working abroad?

-If you are an educational resident you can apply provided that your uninterrupted, permanent place of residence and work has been in a developing or threshold country (see list of countries).
+If you are an educational resident you can apply provided that your uninterrupted, permanent place of residence and work has been in a developing or threshold country definitely for more than 5 years (see list of countries).

 If in doubt, send us a seamless CV and list of your publications so that we can then advise you (info(at)avh.de).

 Can I conduct my research project with two academic hosts?

 Will my host institute receive any additional funds for the costs it incurs in connection with my research stay?

 Please see the respective FAQ of the Department Sponsorship and Network.